dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

 :guilabel:`Topology Mirror`
    Use topology-based mirroring, for when both side of a mesh have matching mirrored topology.
 :guilabel:`Input Samples`
-   ...
+   not so sure
-:guilabel:`Show Zero Weights`:
+:guilabel:`Show Zero Weights`
   - None
   - Active
   - All

 **Unified Settings:**
 The :guilabel:`Size`, :guilabel:`Strength` and :guilabel:`Weight` of the brush can be set to